-New products represented \$137.8 million or 27% of firearms sales in 2017, compared to \$192.6 million or 29% of firearms sales in 2016.
+New products represented \$145.6 million or 30% of firearms sales in 2018, compared to \$137.8 million or 27% of firearms sales in 2017.
 New product sales include only major new products that were introduced in the past two years.
-In 2017, new products included the Precision Rifle, the Mark IV pistols, the LCP II pistol, and the American pistol.
-In December 2017, the Company introduced the Pistol Caliber Carbine, the Security 9 pistol, and the EC9s pistol.
-Due to the timing of these launches, they had only a minimal impact on the 2017 financial results.
+In 2018, new products included the Pistol Caliber Carbine, the Precision Rimfire Rifle, the Mark IV pistol, the LCP II pistol, the Security-9 pistol, and the EC9s pistol.